While all organizations fear a data breach, many don’t realize the possible extent of the damage.

 Employees and customers do not always realize the importance of updating software on their devices: these updates always happen at inconvenient times, and soon it’s been weeks without updating.

 But these updates usually include security patches to eliminate a vulnerability or access point for hackers.
 When Equifax’s security supervisor failed to implement a software update, they became victims of the worst data breach of the decade, compromising 40 percent of the US population and resulting in a $575 million fine.

 Backups And Disaster Recovery

 Combat growing concerns around ransomware with backups of data and disaster recovery plans.
 If a hacker steals your data, but you have the backup, you shouldn’t need to pay the ransom.

 Disaster recovery risk mitigation involves the steps taken to get back to work after either a cyberattack, fire, or weather-related disaster.
 If a flood damages an enterprise’s physical servers, having a backup in another location ensures teams can stay working.

 While it might be easier to give users full access to a platform or file, hacking gets easier as more people have access.
 Many third-party attacks infiltrate their connections by gaining access to an account through a brute force attack or spear phishing, then using that account to access sensitive information.

 Security teams can limit access to sensitive information by not giving every user access to every file.

 Several regulatory agencies require routine vulnerability assessments to stay in compliance, but every organization should get in the habit of searching out vulnerabilities.
-With Cyberpion’s Ecosystem Assessment scan every month, you’ll have an entire inventory of your online assets and be able to see any changes as they happen.
+With Cyberpion’s External Attack Surface Assessment scan every month, you’ll have an entire inventory of your online assets and be able to see any changes as they happen.